 Here, $D_{shell}$ is the mean shell thickness, $C_l^0$ is a compensation factor computed based on the effective elastic thickness $D_e$ \citep{turcotte_etal81}, and $g_t$ and $g_b$ denote the gravitational acceleration at the top and bottom of the shell:

 $J_3$ is computed as:

 $H_{30}^{nhyd}$ is the non-hydrostatic topography coefficient.
-This method implies an unconstrained degree of compensation.
+We compute $H_{30}^{nhyd}$ by using the formulation of \citet{tricarico14} to calculate the hydrostatic shape coefficients, and subtracting them from the observed shape coefficients of \citet{park_etal24}.
+This formulation implies an unconstrained degree of compensation.
 Following \citet{Genova_etal24}, we assume Airy compensation, implying $C_l^0 = 1$.
 This assumption does not affect the uncertainties we derive for the observations and model parameters.